Bridiro/sw-libfont/README.md

 │   ├── bitmaps/           # Folder to contain bitmaps used
 │   └── sdf_fonts/         # Folder to contain generated SDFs
 ├── build/                 # Compiled object files
-└── app                    # Final compiled application
+├── library.json           # File used by PlatformIO to identify library └── app                    # Final compiled application
 ```